AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 ### JavaScript ESLint Config

-If you're working in a vanilla JavaScript or Node environment, you may need to install `babel-eslint` as your parser (a parser helps ESLint to understand the syntax of your code).
-If you're using a different parser, change the `parser` value in the config accordingly.
+If you're working in a JavaScript or Node environment, you can either rely on the default ESLint parser or [specify a custom parser](https://eslint.org/docs/user-guide/configuring/plugins#specifying-parser) (e.g., `babel-eslint`).

+Note that if you're using the default ESLint parser (i.e., no `parser` set), you can set `ecmaVersion` to `"latest"` [as of ESLint v7.30.0](https://eslint.org/blog/2021/07/eslint-v7.30.0-released#highlights).
+Otherwise, set it to [one of the accepted values](https://eslint.org/docs/user-guide/configuring/language-options#specifying-environments).

 {% include codeHeader.html file: ".eslintrc.json" %}
 ```json